tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 > structure, passing an accumulating parameter from right to left

-("Right" and "left" here really mean "end" and "start", but because we write English from left to right the we ended up calling the last element of a list the "rightmost" one and the first the "leftmost" one.)
+("Right" and "left" here really mean "end" and "start", but because we write English from left to right the we call the last element of a list the "rightmost" one and the first the "leftmost" one.)
 In any case, `mapAccumR` traverses a list from the end to the start.
+For
-For example:
+example:

 ```.hs
 mapAccumRExample :: (String, [String])